oVirt/ovirt-site/source/feature/pki.html.md

 Due to legacy issue, the protocol that is being used is SSLv3 and not TLS.

+Caveats: vdsm does not perform revocation check, current setup does not support intermediate certificates.

 #### ovirt-engine--SSH-->hosts

 ovirt-engine is capable of authenticating using its certificate public key to hosts using SSH protocol.
 This feature is optional for generic hosts, and mandatory during deploy post registration and upgrade of ovirt-node distribution.

+Caveats: ovirt-engine does not perform revocation check, current setup does not support intermediate certificates.

 #### ovirt-engine--SSL-->database